Prenatal care in your second trimesterPregnancy care - second trimester

 Most genetic testing is offered and discussed in the first trimester.
 However, some tests can be performed in the second trimester or are done partly in the first and second trimester.

-Trimester means "3 months. " A normal pregnancy lasts about 9 months and has 3 trimesters.
-The first trimester starts when your baby is conceived.
-I...Read Article Now Book Mark Article
+Trimester means "3 months. " A normal pregnancy lasts around 10 months and has 3 trimesters.
+The first trimester starts when your baby is conceived. ...Read Article Now Book Mark Article

 For the quadruple screen test, blood is drawn from the mother and sent to a lab.